 Acoustic AI Drone Detection Technology

 Airspeed Electronics Ltd is an electronic design consultancy based in the United Kingdom.
-We specialise in designing high-reliability embedded systems for operation in demanding environments.
+We specialise in high-performance acoustic detection and tracking technology for counter - UAS applications.
 We are currently developing a drone detection and tracking system called MANTIS.
 This work is being funded through a research grant provided by the UK Ministry of Defence.

 MANTIS (MAchine learNing acousTIc Surveillance) is a system of distributed, intelligent acoustic sensors which use Artificial Intelligence methods for detection, classification and location estimation of drones and UAS, based on their acoustic signature.

 The system offers wide-area deployment in complex environments, full 360⁰ tracking of multiple targets and ‘24/7’ autonomous operation.
 It can be used as a standalone system or integrated into layered Counter-UAS systems by connecting to common data interfaces.

 Drones are difficult to detect

 Small drones can be difficult to detect.
 RF sensors, such as RADAR may struggle due to the small physical size of the drone, and due to the use of RF transparent materials in their construction (e.g. plastics).
 In order for a RADAR to ‘see’ a small commercial drone requires the use of high frequencies, such as X-Band or higher (i.e. > 7 GHz).
 However, radio waves at such high frequencies are attenuated by rain, fog and smoke, which limits the effective range of the sensor.
 Low level objects such as trees and buildings can also generate clutter in the reflected RADAR signal.
 Under certain conditions, Electro-Optic (EO) sensors, such as cameras, also have performance limitations due to atmospheric conditions and ambient light levels.